-All staff working in or on behalf of the school maintain an attitude of 'it could happen here' - this is especially important when considering child-on-child abuse.
+All staff working in or on behalf of Dallimore Primary and Nursery School maintain an attitude of 'it could happen here' - this is especially important when considering child-on-child abuse.
 Even if there are no reports it does not mean it is not happening.
-All reports must be taken seriously and reported via My Concern.